fricciardi/datetime2/docs/interface.rst

 A feature of :mod:`datetime2` is that any representations is computed only once, when first accessed.

-The atttribute gives access to what is called an "interface class".
-The interface class is the one that manages converting a specific representation (e.g. the Gregorian calendar) to the base class.
-The :ref:`all-calendars` chapter lists all available interface classes for calendars.

-Special attention is given when a methods referenced via an access attribute would normally return a new instance: examples are non-default constructors and *replace*-like methods.
-When these methods are invoked via an access attribute, the returned value is not an instance of the referenced class, but one of the base class.
-E.g.
-:meth:`GregorianCalendar.replace` returns a :class:`GregorianCalendar`
-instance, but when used via the :class:`Date` class this becomes a :class:`Date` instance:
+When called via the attribute mechanisms on the base class, constructors of the interface class do not return objects of that class, but objects of the base class.
+In the example below, :meth:`GregorianCalendar.year_day` and :meth:`GregorianCalendar.replace` would return a :class:`GregorianCalendar` instance, but when used via the :class:`Date` class this becomes a :class:`Date` instance:

 .. doctest::